 As clover is susceptible to these chemicals and to ensure good control is achieved of the target species you need to do a couple of things:

-1. Ensure the pasture is well grazed.
+1. Prior to spraying, ensure the pasture is well grazed.

 2. Allow the pasture to flush away for a few days prior to spraying.